fringefilmsoz/SIP/concepts/install_info.md

 ## Installation methods

 There are two ways SIP can be installed:
 -   Using a script that automates the process.
+Recommended
 -   By entering commands in a step-by-step procedure.

 **Related information**